-Your new best pal to help you understand your Scala code better
+Your new best pal to help you understand your Java code better

 With today's IDEs, we are all forced to browse code written as text in flatly-structured files, with almost no information about the semantic dependencies between particular code units.